 Thomas Henseler is a founding member of the Deutscher Comicverein e.V., which cooperated with the Berlin Senate to initiate the Berlin Comic Stipend in 2018.

-What piece of advice would you offer anyone interested in working in your professional field?
+What advice would you give to those interested in working in your field?

 Keep at it; drawing means a lifetime of learning, and you can always get better and freer.
 It’s great when after working for years in a quiet room you can present your work to the public at a reading and get their reaction.